briansworth/dev/_posts/2019-1-12-PowerShell-Sccm-AD-PreRequisites.md

 ---
 layout: post
-title: PowerShell - Automate SCCM PreReq Install
+title: PowerShell - Automate SCCM AD PreReqs
 ---

-This is a continuation of automating Sccm prerequisite installs [part 1]( http://codeandkeep.com/PowerShell-SCCM-Offline-PreRequisites/) and [part 2]( http://codeandkeep.com/PowerShell-SCCM-Offline-PreRequisites-Install/).
+This is a continuation of automating Sccm prerequisites [part 1]( http://codeandkeep.com/PowerShell-SCCM-Offline-PreRequisites/) and [part 2]( http://codeandkeep.com/PowerShell-SCCM-Offline-PreRequisites-Install/).
 <p>
   This post will be about setting up the Active Directory prerequisites.
-  Specifically creating the System Management container and adding the permissions to that container.
+  Specifically creating the System Management container and adding the relevant permissions to that container.
   I will not be tackling the AD Schema extension.
   The executable in the Sccm installation media (ExtADSch.exe) does the job perfectly and quickly.